r2devops/hub/.gitlab/issue_templates/new_job.md

 (List the artifacts expected by this job)

-- When success
-Generate a html folder with the documentation generated
+- When success: generate a html folder with the documentation generated
-- When failed
-Generate nothing, the report of the execution will be available in the runner output console
+- When failed: generate nothing, the report of the execution will be available in the runner output console

+The generated documentation artifact will be integrated in Gitlab Merge Request using `expose_as`

+### Return status

+When it fails, the job must be marked as failed on the platform and error log must be available in job output